bento-platform/bento_lib/README.md

 with the Bento container authentication headers (derived from `lua-resty-openidc`, set by the internal container NGINX instance.)

+### `drs`

+`drs` provides utilities for fetching data and record metadata from GA4GH-compatible DRS services, and Bento's own implementation (which has some non-standard extensions.)

 ### `events`

 `events` facilitates JSON-serialized message-passing between Bento